 Now work through the problem-solving method by answering the following questions.
 What is the communication activity?
+What are the sources of difficulty in the activity?
+What are some possible solutions?

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+How can you test the solutions?